There's always something going on at CCAS so be sure to stay on top of it by signing up for our newsletter!

 Volunteers make a huge difference in the lives of our animals and provide love, attention, and comfort to our furry companions as they wait at the shelter for their future families to find and adopt them.

 You can provide this crucial support to the dogs and cats in our shelter in a variety of ways when you volunteer with Camden County Animal Shelter.
-Volunteers range from 11 years old to well past the age of retirement and help the animals both inside and outside of the shelter.
+Volunteers range from 13 years old (with parental supervision) to well past the age of retirement and help the animals both inside and outside of the shelter.